 Will I be able to bond with a baby that isn’t genetically related to me

 There is a common misconception that bonding with a baby happens instantaneously.
-The reality is, regardless of whether a baby is donor-conceived or not, bonding is a process and does not typically happen overnight.
+The reality is that, regardless of whether a baby is donor-conceived or not, bonding is a process.
+It does not typically happen overnight.
 There is a wide range of when a parent begins to bond with a baby.
-For some bonding may begin in utero, for others when a baby is born, and for others when a baby is older.
-One study showed that most mothers of donor-conceived babies felt secure and confident in their role as a parent by the end of the baby’s first year of life.
+For some, bonding may start in utero, while for others, it may begin when the baby is born.
+For some, bonding may occur when the baby is older.
+One study showed that most mothers of donor-conceived babies felt secure and confident in their role as a parent.
+This was true by the end of the baby’s first year of life.

-If you find that you are having difficulty bonding with your baby, please reach out to your provider for support — this may be a sign that you are experiencing a Postpartum Mood Disorder, such as depression or anxiety, which is extremely common and is treatable.
+If you find that you are having difficulty bonding with your baby, please reach out to your provider for support.
+This may be a sign that you are experiencing a Postpartum Mood Disorder, such as depression or anxiety.
+These disorders are extremely common and are treatable.

 What if my child does not see me as their real parent?

-One study found that children born via egg donation rated their relationships with their mothers as higher in warmth and enjoyment than did children born via traditional IVF.
-There was no difference between the two groups in terms of the children’s ratings of their relationships with their fathers.
+One study found that children born via egg donation rated their relationships with their mothers as warmer and more enjoyable than children born via traditional IVF.
+There was no difference between the two groups regarding the children’s ratings of their relationships with their fathers.
 Another study showed the importance of disclosing to a child from a young age that they are donor-conceived, as it supports the child’s identity development and positive parent-child relationships.

-How do I as a psychologist interpret that information?
-If you are going through the process of receiving donor eggs, you have a strong desire for a child and you are committed to your family.
-We know from attachment theory that the most important factors in supporting secure parent-child attachment are relational in nature – meaning, the presence of consistent, sensitive, honest, and reliable caregiving, and the child’s inherent knowing that they are unconditionally loved and wanted.
+How do I, as a psychologist, interpret that information?
+If you are going through the process of receiving donor eggs, you have a strong desire for a child and are committed to your family.
+We know from attachment theory that the most critical factors supporting secure parent-child attachment are relational, consistent, sensitive, honest, and reliable caregiving and the child’s inherent knowing that they are unconditionally loved and wanted.

 Grieving Process